 1303.1 Approval.
 Joints and connections shall be approved and of a type approved for fuel-oil piping systems.
-All threaded joints and connections shall be made tight with suitable lubricant or pipe compound.
-Unions requiring gaskets or packings, right or left couplings, and sweat fittings employing solder having a melting point of less than 1,000ºF (538ºC) shall not be used in oil lines.
+Threaded joints and connections shall be made tight with suitable lubricant or pipe compound.
+Unions requiring gaskets or packings, right or left couplings, and sweat fittings employing solder having a melting point of less than 1,000°F (538°C) shall not be used in oil lines.
 Cast-iron fittings shall not be used.
 Joints and connections shall be tight for the pressure required by test.

 1303.1.1 Joints between different piping materials.
 Joints between different piping materials shall be made with approved adapter fittings.
 Joints between different metallic piping materials shall be made with approved dielectric fittings or brass converter fittings.

 1303.2 Preparation of pipe ends.
-All pipe shall be cut square, reamed and chamfered and be free of all burrs and obstructions.
+Pipe shall be cut square, reamed and chamfered and be free from all burrs and obstructions.
 Pipe ends shall have full-bore openings and shall not be undercut.